© 2025 KPCW

 The decision is a reversal for Bates, who previously said he wouldn’t act until after the election, and then only if voters chose to incorporate.

 It follows an Oct.
-1 final plea from the 10 landowners who sued to stop the election, citing court’s duty to settle election-related issues before a vote.
+1 final plea from the 10 landowners who sued to stop the election, citing a court’s duty to settle election-related issues before a vote.
 They also said overturning a successful incorporation after an election would cause practical questions for all involved.

 Ballots have already been printed — and mailed — but what the estimated 47 voters within the 3,600-acre proposed boundaries select may no longer matter.

-One of the plaintiff’s attorneys, Michael Judd, is a shareholder at Parsons, Behle & Lattimer, which is a financial supporter of KPCW.
+One of the plaintiffs’ attorneys, Michael Judd, is a shareholder at Parsons, Behle & Lattimer, which is a financial supporter of KPCW.